Quick Start Tutorial

 The Session ID is the number found in the line directly below a

-0. This value will be used to address the newly created Session.
+0 Is the Session ID.
+This value is used to address the newly created Session.

 To close a Session use the command